microbug/pokemon-uranium-on-macos/README.md

 # Pokémon Uranium on macOS

-**Warning: This guide has not been fully tested on a new install of macOS.
+**Warning: This guide has not been fully tested yet.
 Proceed with caution!**

 ![](https://github.com/microbug/pokemon-uranium-on-mac/raw/master/assets/Initial%20Screenshot.png)